• Skip to primary navigation

 Is it normal to be gassy after eating kimchi?

 “Yes this can be a side effect but it will improve as your body gets used to you eating kimchi.
 The healthy bacteria get to work in your gut and as they ferment they release gases and by-products that can leave you feeling bloated.
-Start with 1 tbsp kimchi and then build up your tolerance.”
+Start with 1 tablespoon kimchi and then build up your tolerance.”

 Is there much difference between store-bought and homemade kimchi?